 Fatal car accidents are extremely distressing for everyone involved, especially the family of the deceased.
 If your loved one died in a car crash, you may be able to claim compensation on their behalf.
 You can also claim for loss of protection, care and companionship.
 If you were financially dependent on the person that has passed away, this will be taken into account and reflected in the car crash compensation payouts awarded.

-If you have been involved at a car accident at work and you believe your employer is to blame, you can make a compensation claim.
+If you have been involved at a car accident at work and you believe your employer is to blame, you could have grounds to make car accident claims.
 We have helped many people to get workplace accident compensation.
 Your employer will be to blame if they have acted in a manner that means they have jeopardised the workplace and, therefore, they have not fulfilled their legal responsibility to provide a safe and healthy work environment.
 For example, they may have failed to carry out routine maintenance on vehicles, they may have encouraged you to drive in unsafe conditions, or they may have not provided the required training.

 If you have been involved in a car accident that was your fault, you will not have the basis for a compensation claim.
 However, car accident claim payouts can be awarded if you were only partially to blame.
 But, please note that the payout will be lower to reflect your involvement.

-We have lots of experience in car accidents children claims.
+We have lots of experience in car accident claims, even those involving child victims.
 If your child has been involved in a car accident, you can claim on their behalf as their parent or guardian.
-Alternatively, your child has the option to claim once they turn 18-years-old.
-They will have three years to do so from the date of their 18th birthday.
+Alternatively, your child has the option to claim themselves once they turn 18.
+They will then have three years to do so from the date of their 18th birthday.

-- General damages – This will cover the injuries you have sustained.
+- General damages – to cover the injuries you sustained

 There are many different injuries that can happen as a consequence of a car accident.
 Virtually any part of the body can be impacted, and injuries can range from minor to severe.